OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

         aocl initialize device-name name-of-board-variant
 </pre>

-> **Note:** `device-name` in `aocl initialize` command is from the `BSP Diagnostics` section in the output of `aocl list-devices` (sample output is shown in *[Section 2.4](#24-build-and-install-oneapi-asp)*). `device-name` is `acl0` if there is only 1 board connected to the server. `name-of-the-board-variant` can be one of the supported board variants listed in [Table 2-5](#25-board-initialization) provided the sample application bitstream of hello-world has been generated.
+> **Note:** `device-name` in `aocl initialize` command is from the `BSP Diagnostics` section in the output of `aocl list-devices` (sample output is shown in *[Section 2.4](#24-build-and-install-oneapi-asp)*). `device-name` is `acl0` if there is only 1 board connected to the server. `name-of-the-board-variant` can be one of the supported board variants listed in [Table 2-5](#25-board-initialization) provided the sample application bitstream of hello-world targeting that board variant that has been generated.

 Sample output for `aocl initialize acl0 ofs_n6001` is shown below.
-Output for Intel® Stratix 10® FPGA and USM board variant should be similar.
+Output for Intel® Stratix 10® FPGA and other board variants should be similar.

 </pre>